kyawsanoo/ReactNativeJSApp/README.md

-#CrudApp
-##A simple CRUD react-native app with js networking with fetch.
+A simple CRUD react-native app with js networking with fetch.